stefanoborini/stefanoborini.github.io/_posts/2012-05-04-a-raytracer-in-python-part-4-profiling.md

 category: python
 title: A Raytracer in Python - Part 4 - Profiling
 ---
-# A Raytracer in Python - Part 4 - Profiling

 After having finally obtained a raytracer which produces antialiasing, it is now time to take a look at performance.
 We already saw some